dcmorell/docker-hbase/README.md

 # docker-hbase-hive

-This fork based on https://github.com/big-data-europe/docker-hbase, add the services for hive from https://github.com/big-data-europe/docker-hive and also metastore from https://github.com/big-data-europe/docker-hive-metastore-postgresql
+This fork based on https://github.com/big-data-europe/docker-hbase

-This branch: **hbase1.2.0-hive.1.1.0** has been prepared to develop and test applications against HBase 1.2.0 and Hive 1.1.0
+This branch: **hbase-1.2.0** has been prepared to develop and test applications against HBase 1.2.0

 This deployment will start Zookeeper, HMaster and HRegionserver in separate containers.
-This deploys Hive and starts a hiveserver2 on port 10000.
-Metastore is running with a connection to postgresql database.

 ## My versions of docker and docker-compose
 ~~~